 The term “convictions” includes guilty pleas and guilty verdicts once the judgment has been entered.
 The word also includes pleas of nolo contendere or “no contest” pleas once the judgment has been entered.3

-Note that all real estate licensees have fingerprints on file with the Department of Justice (DOJ).
-If a licensee is arrested, charged, and/or convicted of a crime, the DOJ notifies the Department electronically.4
+As a real estate licensee, you have fingerprints on file with the Department of Justice (DOJ).
+If you are arrested, charged, and convicted of a crime, the DOJ notifies the Department electronically.4

 The DRE, then, immediately begins a screening process to determine if the crime is “substantially related” to the functions of a broker, and whether it merits further investigation.5

-Note, too, that a licensed broker is required to report to the Department any criminal complaint, information, or indictment charging of a felony, a conviction, or disciplinary action.
+Note, too, that you are required to report to the Department any criminal complaint, information, or indictment charging of a felony, a conviction, or disciplinary action.
 Failure to make a report constitutes a separate cause for license discipline.6

 3. What does “substantially related” mean?

-A “substantially related” conviction is one that brings into question the convicted party’s ability to adhere to and uphold the duties, qualifications, and functions of a real estate broker.7
+A “substantially related” conviction brings into question your ability to adhere to and uphold the duties, qualifications, and functions of a real estate broker.7

 With that said, the DRE has said that convictions are “substantially related” in cases involving: